systemd/systemd/docs/ENVIRONMENT.md

   debugging, in order to test generators and other code against specific kernel command lines.

+* `$SYSTEMD_FSTAB` — if set, use this path instead of /etc/fstab.
+Only useful
+  for debugging.

 * `$SYSTEMD_CRYPTTAB` — if set, use this path instead of /etc/crypttab.
 Only
   useful for debugging.
 Currently only supported by systemd-cryptsetup-generator.